SaurabhChawla100/spark-radiant/README.md

    {
    "Stage Id": 0,
    "Number of Task": 10,
-   "Stage Completion Time": 858 ms,
+   "Total Executors ran to complete all Task": 2, "Stage Completion Time": 858 ms,
    "Average Task Completion Time": 139 ms
    "Stage Skew info": Skew task in not present in this stage